muziejus/javascripting-english-major/14-events-popups.md

 As a result, the answer to “How did you do that?” is not only usually “drilled down into the details,” but also “just like you can.”
-The details of the “Could Be” project are visible to anyone who wants to look at them.
-Start by looking at the [Chapter 14](/examples/could-be14.html) version of the page.
+The details of the “Could Be” Project are visible to anyone who wants to look at them.
 </section>

 <section id="exercises">
 ## Exercises